-One of the bona fide members listed on the application for the millionaire party license would have to act as the millionaire party chairperson.
-An individual could not serve as chairperson of millionaire parties conducted by more than one qualified organization during a calendar year.
+One of the bona fide members listed on the application for the millionaire party license must act as the millionaire party chairperson.
+An individual cannot serve as chairperson of millionaire parties conducted by more than one qualified organization during a calendar year.